TypeThePipe/TypeThePipeWeb/content/en/authors/marcelo-orenes/_index.md

 - name:
   url: ""

-role: Lead Data & Analytics at Aplazame
+role: Marcelo Orenes is a graduate student in Computer Science at Princeton University and CEO at UbiWork
 social:
 - icon: linkedin
   icon_pack: fab